OswaldoLisboa/pallet-puchase-webapp/README.md

 * __Confirmation Page__

-  This page will look very similar to the Detailed View page.
-The only difference is that at the end of the page will have a confirmation button so the purchase can be recorded on the database.
-After the user confirms the purchase, he or she will be redirected to the daily view of the current day.
+  This page will show the details of the purchase just made: The customer, the total of pallets bough and the total spent.
+It will also show a table with every pallet purchased.

 #### Database